nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 - The ID must be a positive integer 1, 2, 3, ...
 - Only include the variables that need to be edited after the integer

+:heavy_exclamation_mark: Take note that editing tags for an entity will automatically override **all** its current tags!

 Examples:

 1. Edits the owner with ID 1 in Pawbook.<br>